raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 **Casting Time:** 1 action

-**Range:** 120 feet
+**Range:** 36.0m

 **Components:** V, S, M (a handful of thorns)

 **Duration:** Concentration, up to 10 minutes

 You create a wall of tough, pliable, tangled brush bristling with needle-sharp thorns.
 The wall appears within range on a solid surface and lasts for the duration.
-You choose to make the wall up to 60 feet long, 10 feet high, and 5 feet thick or a circle that has a 20-foot diameter and is up to 20 feet high and 5 feet thick.
+You choose to make the wall up to 18.0m long, 3.0m high, and 1.5m thick or a circle that has a 6.0m diameter and is up to 6.0m high and 1.5m thick.
 The wall blocks line of sight.

 When the wall appears, each creature within its area must make a Dexterity saving throw.
 On a failed save, a creature takes 7d8 piercing damage, or half as much damage on a successful save.

 A creature can move through the wall, albeit slowly and painfully.
-For every 1 foot a creature moves through the wall, it must spend 4 feet of movement.
+For every 1 meter a creature moves through the wall, it must spend 4 meters of movement.
 Furthermore, the first time a creature enters the wall on a turn or ends its turn there, the creature must make a Dexterity saving throw.
 It takes 7d8 slashing damage on a failed save, or half as much damage on a successful one.

 ***At Higher Levels***.
 When you cast this spell using a spell slot of 7th level or higher, both types of damage increase by 1d8 for each slot level above 6th.